ViMuilu/CaveGame/documents/week5report.md

 ## How did the project advance?

 I added melee animation and character sprint.
-Now the generated map can be rendered and adde code for that generates paths between rooms.
+Now the generated map can be rendered and added code which generates paths between rooms.
 I also slightly improved the algo for map generation.

 ## Problems